Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Introduction

 \section{Introduction}

-Layered materials that overall possess inversion symmetry while the separate layers do not have this symmetry show intriguing superconducting phenomena enabled by the sublattice degrees of freedom \cite{FLS11, MSY12, SAF14, fischer_superconductivity_2023}.
-A particularly interesting example is the heavy-fermion material $\mathrm{CeRh_2As_2}$, which has recently received attention due to its remarkable multiphase superconductivity \cite{khim_field-induced_2021}.
-The material becomes superconducting at $T_c \approx 260\,\mathrm{mK}$ based on the magnetic susceptibility (Mei\ss{}ner--Ochsenfeld effect) \cite{khim_field-induced_2021}.
-A magnetic field applied along the crystallographic \textit{c}-axis suppresses $T_c$ but the suppression is weaker than expected for Pauli limiting in a conventional superconductor \cite{khim_field-induced_2021}.
+Layered materials that overall possess inversion symmetry while the separate layers do not have this symmetry show intriguing superconducting phenomena enabled by the sublattice degrees of freedom \cite{FLS11, MSY12, SAF14, YSY14, fischer_superconductivity_2023}.
+A particularly interesting example is the heavy-fermion material CeRh\textsubscript{2}As\textsubscript{2}, which has recently received attention due to its remarkable multiphase superconductivity \cite{khim_field-induced_2021}.
+The material becomes superconducting with reported critical temperatures ranging from $T_c \approx 0.26\,\mathrm{K}$ \cite{khim_field-induced_2021} to $0.37\,\mathrm{K}$ \cite{kibune_observation_2022}, in both cases obtained from the susceptibility.
+A magnetic field applied along the crystallographic \textit{z}-axis suppresses $T_c$ but the suppression is weaker than expected for Pauli limiting in a conventional superconductor \cite{khim_field-induced_2021}.
 A key feature is the field-induced first-order transition between different superconducting orders at about $4\,\mathrm{T}$, which depends only weakly on temperature \cite{khim_field-induced_2021}.
 The high-field phase is only very weakly suppressed when the field is further increased and thus evidently avoids Pauli limiting \cite{khim_field-induced_2021}, with an extrapolated upper critical field at zero temperature of about $14\,\mathrm{T}$.
 The first-order transition is widely interpreted as an even-to-odd-parity transition, with a potential (pseudo-) spin-triplet high-field superconducting state \cite{khim_field-induced_2021, landaeta_field-angle_2022, cavanagh_nonsymmorphic_2022, ogata_parity_2023, NaB24}.

 On the other hand, a magnetic field applied in the \textit{ab} plane suppresses the low-field superconducting phase at an upper critical field of $1.9\,\mathrm{T}$, consistent with Pauli limiting \cite{khim_field-induced_2021}.
 No transition to another superconducting phase is observed for a magnetic field in plane.
 However, additional phase transitions are clearly seen in several observables at stronger field and higher temperatures \cite{hafner_possible_2022}.
 A ``phase I'' completely surrounds the superconducting phase in the temperature-magnetic-field plane.
 Its critical temperature $T_0$ grows with increasing field strength within the plane \cite{hafner_possible_2022, khanenko_origin_2025}.
 The phase gives way to a ``phase II'' at a first-order transition at a weakly temperature-dependent field of about $9\,\mathrm{T}$ and the critical temperature $T_0$ further increases with field \cite{hafner_possible_2022, khanenko_origin_2025}.
 The phases I and II were suggested to exhibit quadrupolar order since they are not visible in the magnetic dipolar response and because the enhancement of $T_0$ with magnetic field is hard to understand for dipolar order~\cite{hafner_possible_2022, mishra_anisotropic_2022}.